DENV-lineages/denv-lineages.github.io/_pages/rules.md

 You have two options.
 The first is to just wait for the annual review - if the lineage meets all of our criteria and the data is on genbank, then it will be designated as part of this process.

-The second is to submit an issue to our
+The second is to submit an issue to our [github repository](https://github.com/DENV-lineages/denv-lineage-designation) using the issue template provided by clicking on issues, and then "new issue".

+{% include gallery id="figure2" caption="Figure two: github issue template" %}

 ## Review timelines

+The next annual review will be in **August 2024**

+We will aim to go through github issues with some regularity, but at this stage we cannot say what that will be - it is dependent on the number of suggestions and personnel.